Who is Queen Bee on The Masked Singer?

 The Arya Stark actress shot to fame when she was younger, which inserts the clue.

-What’s extra, she was seemingly one of many winners of Recreation of Thrones after that finale, so Queen Bee’s crown might be a nod to that.
+What’s extra, she was seemingly one of many winners of Sport of Thrones after that finale, so Queen Bee’s crown may very well be a nod to that.

 The Masked Singer continues Saturday 11th January at 7pm on ITV